toonsend/midway/README.md

 Adds a map to your team's list.
 You need to upload at least one map before you can play

-### Request Parameters
+###Request Parameters

-* **grid** map in a ten element array, a ships position is marked with an 'x'.
-The grid is of the form x pos, y pos, direction of ship.
+* **grid** map in a five element array of ships.
+A ship is of the form x pos, y pos, direction of ship.
 The grid must contain

 | Type of ships    | Size |
 |------------------|------|